-Traffic sources, bounce rates, exit rates, time on page, pages per session.
-These are just a few examples of the hundreds of metrics you can measure to help determine if your marketing program is performing they way you hoped it would.
+Traffic sources, bounce rates, exit pages, time on site, and pages per session.
+These are just a few examples of the hundreds of web metrics you can measure to help determine if your marketing program and website is performing they way you hoped it would.
 In light of all the possible gauges, deciding which ones to focus on can seem like a daunting task.

 The first step is to have a clear understanding of your goals and tactical executions.
 Once this is accomplished, you can develop the primary KPIs as well as the supporting metrics that let you assess the health and success of your website.
-These metrics detail what are referred to as conversions.
+These web metrics detail engagement, retention, loyalty and most importantly, what's referred to as conversions.
 Conversions are predetermined actions deemed desirable to your company based on your site’s capabilities.
-The most classic example of a conversion is completing a purchase, if your site allows for e commerce activity, but other actions, such as downloading a whitepaper or submitting a form can also be classified as conversions.
+The most classic example of a conversion is completing a purchase if your site allows for e-commerce activity, but other actions, such as downloading a whitepaper or submitting a form, can also be classified as conversions.

-Seven Key Metrics And What They Can Tell You
+Seven Key Website Metrics And What They Can Tell You

 Let’s assume the purpose of your website is to drive sales leads.
-To measure how well your site is doing, you’ll want to analyze these common metrics to determine the performance of your website and the efforts you’re using to drive traffic there.
+To measure how well your site is doing, you’ll want to analyze these common metrics to determine website performance and the efforts you’re using to drive traffic there.

 - Traffic Sources.
 It is important to have a diverse number of sources for incoming traffic.
 That way you will know which channels are most effective at drawing your audience and which ones you should concentrate on improving.
 Three primary sources include: